Skip to content

 [Written on April 7]

-About the journal: So this journal didn’t really work out that well.
+About this part of the journal: So journaling didn’t really work out that well.
 I started planning the printer and a timeline ~4 weeks ago on March 9., but then got sidetracked by other things (hackboard, pre-final school exams, irl stuff).
 During this time I constantly thought about it though, and decided to try to convert 2 broken Anycubic Kobra 2 Neos into this one big printer, instead of buying all parts brand new.

 April 7th - Monday (today)